csesoc/website/Readme.md

 make start
 ```
 And go to `http://localhost:8080?document={what ever}`, other clients can connect at this same URL and start communicating :)
+Live previews are served via: `http://localhost:8080/preview?document={what ever}`

+# TODO
+ - [] Reimplement diffmatchpatch from scracth instead of relying on a library
+    - the library is rather outdated

 ## Resources
 The algorithm being used is an "uncommon?" algorithm so some papers outlining many of the algos used can be found here